11 minute read time

-Many of the most unique email marketing strategies are coming from publishers like BuzzFeed, VICE, Reddit, Fashion Magazine, Apartment Therapy, and Rolling Stone.
+Many of the unique email marketing strategies are coming from publishers like BuzzFeed, VICE, Reddit, Fashion Magazine, Apartment Therapy, and Rolling Stone.
 These publishers have embraced email marketing to increase brand awareness, reach subscribers, and promote and sell everything from books and magazines to online subscriptions and ad space.

-In this guide you’ll learn:
+In this guide, you’ll learn:

 Before we discuss how publishers are using email marketing, let’s explore why they use it.
 Email marketing has become a preferred communication tool for publishers for a variety of reasons.
-Here are a few of the advantages that publishers love:
+Here are a few of the advantages:

 Publishers are looking to drive traffic back to their websites so subscribers can research new content, make purchases, or continue their subscription.
 Emails remind subscribers about the website and provide a direct path for them to stay digitally engaged.

-The game has changed for traditional publishers who once relied on bookstores and newspaper stands to sell products.
-Now, publishers need to have a digital presence and a way to reach out to potential subscribers.
+Publishers now need to have a digital presence and a way to reach out to potential subscribers.

 Email has allowed classic publishers to connect with a new audience and promote their content through more modern channels.

 Communicating with subscribers doesn’t have to come at a huge cost.
 For every $1 spent on email marketing, businesses generate approximately $38.
 With this kind of return on investment, publishers know they can generate brand awareness, increase engagement, and promote and sell products or subscriptions without breaking their marketing budgets.

-While email marketing serves many purposes, driving website traffic and making money definitely top the list for publishers.
+While email marketing serves many purposes, driving website traffic and generating revenue is at the top of the list for publishers.
 Here’s what publishers are doing to accomplish those goals: